 Additionally, we require that people be able to work with their hands, as most classes involve some crafting skills.
-Most of our classes are week-long intensives and students should be in good physical conditions to complete all the projects we will work on.
+Some of our classes are week-long intensives and some for a month or longer, either way students should be in good physical condition to complete all the projects we will work on.
 Finally, participants should have a high level of motivation!

 There is no age limit for our classes, we encourage families with small children, teens and "elders".
 Generally, we do not take children

 under the age of 18 without an accompanying adult.

 How do I sign up for Living Wild classes?

 If you have decided to join a Class, you will be asked to send a $200 non-refundable deposit to Lynx Vilden Living Wild school, contact information can be found here.
 Please also enclose a note with name, a little about yourself, and the details on the class that you wish to attend.
 If you have any questions about which classes are best suited for you, or whether or not there are any available positions in a class, go ahead and send an email to livingwildinfo(at)gmail.com.

 Also keep in mind that some classes have prerequisites to joining, especially the longer mini immersion and Immersion Programs.
 If you are thinking about joining one of these programs, you should take a Basic Skills class or equivalent 7 day intensive and contact us specifically with regard to your interest.

 What accommodations are available at the primitive camp?